x10dit/rgb_led/README.md

 status_led = rgb_led.RGBLED(rd_led, gn_led, bl_led, on_lvl="low")

 # Set the (approximate) colour of the LED
-# colour can be any one of blue, green, cyan, red, pink, yellow, white, off
+# Colour can be any one of blue, green, cyan, red, pink, yellow, white, off
 status_led.led_colour("colour")

 # Driving the pin with a PWM